QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Methodology

 This operation ensures that the noise remains aligned with the rotational subspace while preserving the overall variance of the original noise.

 \item \textbf{Optional decoherence:} Optionally apply depolarizing noise to simulate decoherence effects:

 where $p$ controls the noise level and $\mathbf{1}$ is the unit vector. \end{enumerate}

+The entire convolutional kernel $\mathbf{W}$ is flattened into a single global vector $\mathbf{w}$, treating the full layer as a unified geometric space.
+This whole-layer vectorization couples all filter and channel parameters together, allowing the Haar rotation matrix to induce complex-valued, structured cross-correlations across channel and filter boundaries during the unitary transformation phase.
+To isolate orientation modifications from scale alterations, the raw noise vector is amplitude-normalized to unit length.
+Crucially, any potential parameter-dilution effects caused by high values of $N$ are adaptively countered downstream by the element-wise learnable standard deviation parameter, which scales the structured perturbation locally for each weight element.

 The resulting noise vector $\boldsymbol{\epsilon}_{\text{final}}$ is reshaped to match the dimensions of $\mathbf{W}$ and applied in the variational convolution.
 The final weights then compute as $\mathbf{W} = \boldsymbol{\mu} + \boldsymbol{\sigma} \odot \boldsymbol{\epsilon}_{\text{final}}$.
 It was experimentally observed that setting the subspace dimensionality $k$ between $2$ and $9$ provides computational efficiency while maintaining performance.
 In the experiments conducted, the value of $k$ is set to $5$.
 This unitary-rotated variational sampling introduces coherent geometric structures into the variational space, leading to smoother uncertainty propagation, enhanced regularization, and more calibrated predictive distributions.
-The overall procedure is summarized in Algorithm \ref{alg:QiVC}.
+The overall workflow is outlined in Algorithm \ref{alg:QiVC}.
+To clarify for the readers, we define $\epsilon_0$ as the initial Gaussian noise, $\epsilon_{\text{rot}}$ as the rotated component, and $\epsilon_{\text{final}}$ as the final structured noise, while explicitly annotating all matrix dimensions and operations for transparency.

+To satisfy unbiased optimization, the random subspace basis matrix $Q$ and the rotation matrix $R$ are resampled at every single forward pass during training.
+Conversely, during validation and testing, the sampling routine is eliminated, ensuring a fully deterministic inference pass based on the trained posterior mean $\mu$.